plinder-org/plinder/docs/tutorial/dataset.md

 We version the plinder dataset with two controls:

-PLINDER_RELEASE: the month stamp of the last RCSB sync
+`PLINDER_RELEASE`: the month stamp of the last RCSB sync `PLINDER_ITERATION`: value that enables iterative development within a release
-PLINDER_ITERATION: value that enables iterative development within a release We version the plinder application using an automated semantic versioning scheme based on the git commit history.
-The plinder.data package is responsible for generating a dataset release and the plinder.core package makes it easy to interact with the dataset.

 Changelog:

 2024-06/v2 (Upcoming):

-Improved SDF saving to handle some bond order issues Updated system definition to be more stable and independent of PLIP Added binding affinities from BindingDB and added "has_affinity" as priority for test split Annotated all crystal contacts
+- Improved SDF saving to handle some bond order issues
+- Updated system definition to be more stable and independent of PLIP
+- Added binding affinities from BindingDB and added "has_affinity" as priority for test split
+- Annotated all crystal contacts
-Improved covalency detection
+- Improved covalency detection
   2024-04/v1 (Current): Version with redundancy removal by protein pocket and ligand similarity.

-2024-04/v0: Version used to re-train DiffDock in the paper, with redundancy removal based on <pdbid>\_<ligand ccd codes>
+2024-04/v0: Version used to re-train DiffDock in the paper, with redundancy removal based on \<pdbid\>\_\<ligand ccd codes\>

 ## Getting the data